oitzujoey/duck-lisp/language.md

   list)
 ```

-The most significant limitation is that free variables, functions, and macros cannot be accessed in the macro definition, so any external functions the macro uses must be redefined in the body of `defmacro`.
+The most significant limitation is that, with the exception of globals, free variables and functions cannot be accessed in the macro definition, so any external functions the macro uses must be redefined in the body of `defmacro`.